15 Warning Signs It’s Time to Cease All Contact With Someone

 Envato Elements

-You know that feeling when you’re around someone and you just feel… bleh?
-If hanging out with them leaves you feeling down on yourself, that’s not great.
+You know that feeling when you’re around someone, and you just feel… bleh?
+If hanging out with them or seeing their name pop up on your phone leaves you feeling down on yourself, it’s a massive sign to walk away.
 Good people should boost you up, not drag you down.
-If you’re constantly second-guessing yourself or feeling insecure, it might be time to rethink things.
+If you’re constantly second-guessing yourself or feeling insecure because of their comments, it’s time to move on.

 2. Your boundaries are about as useful as a chocolate teapot.